akhilreddy6g/CMIL-Assessment/README.md

 g.
 Train the model with frozen layers and save it.
 h.
 Unfreeze the top layers, fine-tune the model, and save the final model.
 #### 6.3.2.
 Method-2: Using the pre built dataset (built based on images dataset) directly and Training the deep learning Model
-1. Upload the Dataset (<a href = "https://www.kaggle.com/datasets/gaddamakhilreddy/preprocessed-glomeruli-dataset">.h5 file</a>) in Google Drive to access it in google colab.
+1. Upload the Dataset (<a href = "https://www.kaggle.com/datasets/gaddamakhilreddy/preprocessed-glomeruli-dataset">.h5 file</a>) in Google Drive to access it in google colab/ in kaggle and access it in Kaggle.
-2. Upload the jupyter notebook file[Model.ipynb](Model.ipynb) to your Google Colab environment.
+2. Upload the jupyter notebook file[Model.ipynb](Model.ipynb) to your Google Colab/Kaggle.
 3. Follow the cells in the notebook to Train the Deep Learning Model.
 #### 6.3.3.
 Executing evaluation.py:
 1. Do not forget to download the Trained <a href="https://drive.google.com/file/d/11uOJ0DyONX64G1vd6b6q56f3MEC1FQXR/view?usp=sharing">EfficientNetB3</a> model and make sure to include it in your working directory while executing evaluation.py.
+To execute evaluation.py, you can use any IDE/Open source environments like vscode(recommended)/Google Colab/Kaggle.